ToolJet/ToolJet/docs/docs/dashboard.md

 ### Slug for folders

-The slug for folders is automatically generated based on the name of the folder.
-The slug for folders can be used to access the folder directly from the URL.
+The folder's URL slug is generated automatically from its name, providing direct access to the folder using the slug.

 Example: If the name of the folder is `customer support`, The folder can be accessed directly from the URL `https://tooljet.com/<workspace-name>?folder=customer%20support`.